 There’s a lot more information — this page grew enough that it was moved to its own site.
 So, for more details about the Dvorak layout (it’s not a “system” any more than Qwerty is a “system”), see my Dvorak Keyboard microsite.

-And yes, I use the Dvorak layout on my computer to make my writing much more efficient.
+And yes, I use the Dvorak layout on my computer to make my writing much faster and more efficient.
+It’s the “secret” of my being able to produce so much material.